 I decided to maintain a positive outlook despite being told I was high risk for recurrence.
 I realised early on this outlook improved my quality of life every day whereas being negative did nothing to improve my health or quality of life.
 Don’t get me wrong, I still had dark thoughts and meltdowns at times but didn’t stay there for too long.
 I decided choosing hope (whether real or false) was psychologically better for me than choosing no hope.
 No hope felt like giving in and I didn’t want to give in.
 I focused on all the things I was grateful for in my life and the things I wanted to do in my long retirement.
 I then went about doing those things now instead of putting them off to some ideal time.
 For me this was about making time for art and creativity and making a space in the house for this to happen; rather than shutting off that side of me I chose to allow it now.
 I tried meditation but that didn’t work for me, however, I found guided meditation and active meditation did.
 I use ‘guided imagery meditation’ to relax and Maya Fiennes “Kundalini Yoga to detox and de-stress” DVD.
 These workouts were particularly helpful after breast surgery healing (both mentally and physically).
-This DVD continues to be my Sunday morning ritual where I have quiet time to reconnect with my body and work on staying supple.
-Something I started during chemotherapy which I have continued is regular Epsom salt baths with added aromatherapy oils.
-I find this very relaxing and helps with aches and pains from cancer treatments.
+This DVD continued to be my Sunday morning ritual where I had quiet time to reconnect with my body and work on staying supple.
+Something I started during chemotherapy which I continued is regular Epsom salt baths with added aromatherapy oils.
+I found this very relaxing and helped with aches and pains from cancer treatments.
 If none of that works you may need one of these: Click Here

 I joined a clinical trial and the good thing about clinical trials is the extra monitoring you receive as well as putting something back into the breast cancer movement for the future.
 You need to start thinking about clinical trials before you finish treatment and can discuss this with your oncologist.
 If there are no suitable clinical trials available at your hospital you can search for one elsewhere but will need to be referred to it from your oncologist.